amannindra/Minesweeper-JS/README.md

 It is 3:42 pm March 31, I was too lazy to do anything in the morning.
 I am starting to work on the project now.

+I have officially finished this project at 4:00 pm today.
+I had to use chatgpt to fix the spread function, but other than that every else I did today was done by me.

+By the way, I know my code is shit.
+If you can, please fix my code and make it better.

 Sources:
 https://stackoverflow.com/questions/45208347/create-a-10x10-field-of-cells